khulnasoft/gpt4cli/docs/docs/development.md

 The server runs on port 8080 by default.

 After each build, the CLI is copied to `/usr/local/bin/gpt4cli-dev`so you can use it with just `gpt4cli-dev` in any directory.
-A `pdxd` alias is also created.
-Note the difference from the `gpt4cli` binary and `pdx` aliases which are installed for production usage—aliases are used for development to avoid overwriting the production install.
+A `g4cd` alias is also created.
+Note the difference from the `gpt4cli` binary and `g4c` aliases which are installed for production usage—aliases are used for development to avoid overwriting the production install.

 The output directory can be changed with the `GPT4CLI_DEV_CLI_OUT_DIR` environment variable.
 The binary name can be changed with `GPT4CLI_DEV_CLI_NAME` and the alias can be changed with `GPT4CLI_DEV_CLI_ALIAS`.